 We have ceiling fans in almost every room of our home.
 They are a great way to reduce your electric bill and keep rooms cool in the summer.
+It’s important to clean your ceiling fan regularly so you aren’t blowing dust from the fan around your home.

 I think ceiling fans are often forgotten during our regular cleaning routine.
 They are above our heads, and “out of sight, out of mind,” usually means- forget to clean.